 Lead study author, Jennifer Goldschmied, a doctoral student in the University of Michigan's psychology department said: "Our results suggest that napping may be a beneficial intervention for individuals who may be required to remain awake for long periods of time by enhancing the ability to persevere through difficult or frustrating tasks.”

-Lack of sleep is a form of stress and as more and more studies are increasingly showing, can take a huge toll on our overall health.
+is a form of stress and as more and more studies are increasingly showing, can take a huge toll on our overall health.
 When it comes to our hair, stress is often cited as a factor in initiating certain hair loss conditions but also for prolonging or worsening others.

 Conditions such as Male Pattern Baldness and the women's equivalent, Female Pattern Hair Loss, are caused by genetics - that is an indisputable fact.
 However, stress is believed to cause an increase in thinning hair by accelerating the rate at which hair is shed.